![]() |

 |

 This is a commercially installed building air filter.
 The gap on the edge is about 3/4-inch.
 What good does that do?
-The problem was that there is an electrical conduit leading to a shutter control motor that took up 3/4 of an inch.
+The problem was an electrical conduit leading to a shutter control motor that took up 3/4 of an inch.
 The commercial contractor did not take this into account and installed the filter frame leaving the client to fend for himself.
 Even mice could get in.
 Bad news! |

 |